 - Michele Romanow parents are Dagmar and Marvin Romanow

 Having already written about a few of the BBC’s Dragons Den investors, I thought I’d introduce Michele Romanow.
 A Millennial-entrepreneur and a successful Canadian woman in business.
 As this business blog is an international business blog site, I needed to look over the pond for international entrepreneurs.

 Michelle Romanow has been one of the dragon investors on CBC Television Dragons Den in Canada since 2015.
 A Toronto-based business woman.
 She will be first of many international entrepreneurs I will write about.

-My interest in Michele Romanow is three-fold:
+My interest in Michele Romanow is four-fold: